 Wedding ceremonies are the most important part of any wedding.
-In fact, without them it wouldn’t be a wedding.
-Though these events are fun and exciting they can also be costly and stressful.
+In fact, without them, it wouldn’t be considered a wedding.
+Though these events are fun and exciting, they can also be costly and stressful to plan.
 How much food should we provide?
 What’s our budget?
 Will Aunt Margaret start a fight if she’s next to Aunt Suzy?
 One trend that is becoming more popular, especially these days, is having a ceremony only wedding.
-We are here to help you with our ceremony-only wedding venues list fit for any bride.
+We are here to help you with our ceremony-only wedding venues list that fit any bride.

 Tips to Save Some Cash

 Venues in the city are typically a lot more expensive than venues in a smaller town.
 You can get more bang for your buck if you plan your ceremony in a more rural setting.

 Nights are the most common time to have a wedding, making them also the most expensive time.
 Many people look past morning weddings because they hear horror stories of ceremonies beginning at 7:30 a.m., but it does not need to start that early.
 10 or 11 a.m. are great wedding times that allow people to get there without having to lose too much sleep.

 Reading the contract thoroughly may reveal some hidden fees that you did not know about.
 If you’re nice enough and have the proper negotiation skills, you may be able to get some of these fees waived.
 So get your dad, or any other intimidating figure, to help make these changes!